codump/basic-express-ejs-with-api/README.md

 ## 🚀 Getting Started

-1. Copy `empty-config.json` to `config.json` and fill in your settings.
+1. Rename `empty-config.json` to `config.json` and fill in your settings.
 2. Install dependencies:
    `npm install`
 3. Start the server: